Non-linear Eulerian Hydrodynamics of Dark Energy: Riemann problem and Finite Volume Schemes: Riemann Solvers

+We refer to this second approximation as the Primitive Variable Riemann Solver (PVRS).
+Notice that, unlike the LPVRS case, we no longer approximate $\Pi$ as being constant along the characteristic.

-To find a simple solution for the state variables inside the rarefaction fan we make the approximation that $\sqrt{1-\frac{v^2}{c^2}}\approx1$ and we Taylor expand the functions $g_{\rm Lr}$ and $g_{\rm Rr}$ in Equations \ref{glr_def} and \ref{grr_def} to first order.
+To find a simple solution for the state variables inside the rarefaction fan we make the approximation that $\sqrt{1-\frac{v^2}{c^2}}\approx1$ and expand the functions $g_{\rm Lr}$ and $g_{\rm Rr}$ given by Equations \ref{glr_def} and \ref{grr_def} to first order.
 This gives:

-We compare the results of this approximation to the exact solution for the tests in Table~\ref{tab1} in Figures \ref{fig_test1}-\ref{fig_test3}.
-We can see that this solver (PVRS) performs very well in the case of rarefactions, where the solution is indistinguishable from the exact one, and only slightly misestimates $\Pi^*$ in the presence of shock waves.
+We compare the results of these approximations to the exact solution for the tests in Table~\ref{tab1} in Figures \ref{fig_test1}-\ref{fig_test3}.
+We can see that the PRVS performs very well in the case of rarefactions, where the solution is indistinguishable from the exact one, and only slightly misestimates $\Pi^*$ in the presence of shock waves.
+On the other hand, the LPVRS gives a larger error on the value of $\Pi^*$ in all the tests and on the value of $v^*$ in Test 1, especially for the larger value of $c_s$.
+While the PVRS approximation gives better results with respect to the LPVRS in all the tests, it is however susceptible to numerical instabilities, given its non-linear nature.